cheetah-extension/cheetah-for-alfred/README-EN.md

 ### txiki

 In order to implement file operations without configuring Node, a clean javascript runtime project was used, based on [Quick.js](https://bellard.org/quickjs/), which implements some system operations extensions in c.

+The current version of `txiki` is `v19.0.0-alpha`

 Project address: https://github.com/saghul/txiki.js